 At the center of the Epic of Evolution is biological evolution.
 Biological evolution is defined as the change in DNA sequences in a population over time.

 Evolution is a fact.
-Vast and growing quantities of evidence from the fossil record, from comparative anatomy, from embryology, and from DNA sequencing shows beyond any shadow of doubt that evolution is a fact.
+Vast and growing quantities of evidence from the fossil record, from comparative anatomy, from embryology, and from DNA sequencing shows beyond any doubt that evolution is a fact.

 So how does biological evolution work?
 How did humans emerge from single celled microbes?
 Understanding how evolution works is called a theory.
 As an analogy, we all know that gravity is a fact.
 But how gravity works is a theory.

-In his 1859 book, On the Origin of Species, Darwin gave an overview of how descent with modification (what we now call evolution) worked.
-According to Darwin, descent with modification requires 4 ingredients: Variation, Inheritance, Selection and Time.
-This is summarized by the acronym VIST.
-While many of the details have changed, Darwin’s general theory of evolution is still useful.
+In his 1859 book, On the Origin of Species, Darwin gave an overview of how descent with modification (what we now call biological evolution) worked.
+Since Darwin’s time, people have fleshed out many of the missing details for how evolution works.

 - Random Point Mutations – The first observed kind of variation in DNA was found to be due to errors and damage due to radiation or chemicals.

 - Mobile DNA – Variation can result from DNA mobilization via a host of mechanisms: Horizontal gene transfer; sex,; recombination; transposons; viruses; retroviruses; integrons; and/or chromosome rearrangements.

 - Symbiosis – An important kind of variation occurs when two organisms merge their genomes in an endosymbiotic event.
 Although rare, this type of variation led to the emergence of eukaryotes which made possible the evolution of plants and animals including eventually us humans.